-The object-based surround sound format uses numerous speakers placed around a room to create an all-enveloping, “3D” sound experience where specific sounds, or audio ‘objects’ can be moved around the room separate from the rest of the audio.
+Dolby Atmos is an object-based surround sound format that uses numerous speakers placed around a room to create an all-enveloping, ‘3D; sound experience where specific sounds, or audio ‘objects’ can be moved around the room separate from the rest of the audio.